 - Revise Zoning Bylaw to allow apartments in commercial buildings in all business and industrial districts.
-Enlist owners of commercial properties in this effort. - Revise accessory apartment bylaw to allow apartments for all income levels and occupations with limits only on number of occupants and square footage. - Adopt multi-family overlay districts in appropriate areas, particularly in areas in close proximity to Route 20. - Adopt an Inclusionary Zoning bylaw requiring the provision for community housing in all subdivisions with greater than 10 lots.
+Enlist owners of commercial properties in this effort. - Revise accessory apartment bylaw to allow apartments for all income levels and occupations with limits only on number of occupants and square footage.

-• Study MGL Chapter 58, section 8C (Affordable Housing Tax Agreements) for applicability in Sudbury.
+- Adopt multi-family overlay districts in appropriate areas, particularly in areas in close proximity to Route 20.
+Consider adoption of MGL Chapter 40R, Smart Growth Zoning Districts. - Adopt an Inclusionary Zoning bylaw requiring the provision for community housing in all subdivisions with greater than 10 lots. - Study MGL Chapter 58, section 8C (Affordable Housing Tax Agreements) for applicability in Sudbury.